nfarina/crosswing/packages/theme/colors/README.md

 You could of course tell Figma (and most design tools) to render colors using the "sRGB" managed color space, such that #FF0000 renders that "safe", dull red just like the browser, but most people don't bother - or more likely, have no idea what it all means and just want all the colors they can get.

-In Cyber, we assume, unlike the browser, that hex codes are in the P3 color space.
+In Crosswing, we assume, unlike the browser, that hex codes are in the P3 color space.
 Our goal is to get your colors to show up in the browser the same way they do in Figma "unmanaged" mode.

 Fortunately, most recent browsers now support the `color()` function, which lets you specify a color in a different color space.
 So we can use that to get the browser to render the color the same way Figma does.